MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-best-practices.md

 ## Fetching items during crawl

 The GetCrawlStream method is a [server streaming method](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc).
 Each item crawled from the datasource is converted into a [CrawlStreamBit](/microsoftsearch/custom-connector-sdk-contracts-connectorcrawler#crawlstreambit) and sent over the response stream.
-To get a good throughput, it's best if the connector retrieves a batch of items from the data source and converts each item to the CrawlStreamBit and sends them over the response stream.
+To get a good throughput, it's best if the connector retrieves a batch of items from the data source, converts each item to the CrawlStreamBit and sends them over the response stream.
 The batch size depends on the data source.
 We recommend 25 as an optimal batch size to maintain continuous flow of items over the stream.

 ## Exception handling in connector code